sandermak/branchandbound.net/_posts/2015-11-10-exploring-angular2.md

 {% endhighlight %}

 Two things are injected into the constructor: LocalStoragePlayList (so we can save search results) and VideoPlayer (so we can play search results).
-In the @Component annotation, you can see that the injection of LocalStoragePlaylist is setup in the ```bindings``` property.
+In the @Component annotation, you can see that the injection of LocalStoragePlaylist is setup in the ```providers``` property.
 But VideoPlayer is not mentioned there.
 How come?
-When you define a binding, that is also the level where the to-be-injected component is instantiated.
+When you define a provider, that is also the level where the to-be-injected component is instantiated.
 This instance is then available to the component _and all its child components_ for injection.
-Therefore, the VideoPlayer binding is setup in the root ```YTLiveComponent```.
+Therefore, the VideoPlayer provider is setup in the root ```YTLiveComponent```.
 This way, the same instance of the VideoPlayer is injected into all components that request it in their constructors.
 That's good, because there is only one viewport for the videos.
-One video can be played at the time, so the VideoPlayer is a shared resource that's used by multiple other components.
+One video can be played at the time, which makes the VideoPlayer is a shared resource that's used by multiple other components.

-Playing a concert is as simple as triggering the ```playConcert``` method on the SearchResultComponent from the searchresult template:
+Playing a concert is as simple as calling the ```playConcert``` method on the SearchResultComponent from the searchresult template:

 _searchresult.html_:
 {% highlight html %}